awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-endpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EndpointIdentifier`  <a name="cfn-dms-endpoint-endpointidentifier"></a>
 The database endpoint identifier\.
 Identifiers must begin with a letter and must contain only ASCII letters, digits, and hyphens\.
-They can't end with a hyphen or contain two consecutive hyphens\.
+They can't end with a hyphen, or contain two consecutive hyphens\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)